 * Half-time (50%): 20 work hours per week, with a starting monthly stipend of $896

-- Undergraduate students can only apply for assistantships if participating in the 3+2 five-year program
+- Undergraduate students can apply for assistantships if participating in the 3+2 program

 - International students applying for teaching assistantships must be proficient in English

-- Must enroll in at least 6 but no more than 12 credit hours per academic term unless authorized by the Graduate Dean (Minimum 3, maximum 6 in Summer)
+- Must enroll in at least 6 but no more than 12 credit hours per academic term unless authorized by the Dean of the Graduate School (Minimum 3, maximum 6 in Summer)

 - Maintain a 3.0 Grade Point Average (3.25 for specialist degree)

 - Course load waivers are requested via the Overload/Underload Petition form

 In selected cases—students under 50% but over 25% appointment—may be eligible for limited employment in other University positions.
 Refer any questions to the Graduate School.
 Any assistantship at a unit unrelated to your degree must be pre-approved by both the Graduate Program Director and employing unit’s supervisor.